davesteele/comitup/doc/comitup-conf.5.md

     publish an avahi-daemon(8) host entry for **comitup-&lt;nnn&gt;**, and establish an mdns identity for **comitup-&lt;nnn&gt;.local**.
 Setting this parameter will change the **comitup** string with one of the users choosing.
-If the configuration variable contains an &lt;nnn&gt; string, with one to 4 "n's", it will be replaced with a persistent, random number.
+If the configuration variable contains an &lt;nnn&gt; string, with between one and four "n's", it will be replaced with a persistent, random number.
 Similarly, the string &lt;hostname&gt; is replaced with the computer's hostname.